drubinstein/pokerl/content/docs/appendix/breakdown/8badges/index.md

 </div>

 Giovanni’s gym is blocked until you beat all 7 prior gym leaders.
 Giovanni’s gym contains a maze puzzle with "spin tiles" (see figure).

-The agent must be capable of solving all these tasks.